Pavinithan1998/Business-Card-Text-Extraction-API/README.md

 The **Business Card Text Extraction API** provides an interface for extracting structured information from business card images.
 It supports two primary methods for extracting data:
 1. **OCR and NER-based extraction** using PaddleOCR, spaCy, and regular expressions.
-2. **OCR and NER-based extraction** using the OpenAI GPT-4 Vision model to directly analyze the image and extract structured information in JSON format.
+2. **GPT-based extraction** using the OpenAI GPT-4 Vision model to directly analyze the image and extract structured information in JSON format.

 This API is integrated with Azure AD for authentication using JWT tokens.

 ## Features

 - **Extract Data from Business Cards**: Extracts key information such as email, phone numbers, agent name, company name, and web presence (social media, website).
 - **Azure AD JWT Authentication**: Ensures secure access using Azure Active Directory and JWT token validation.
 - **OCR-based Extraction**: Uses PaddleOCR for text extraction and spaCy for entity recognition.
 - **GPT-4 Vision-based Extraction**: Uses OpenAI's GPT-4 Vision model to directly analyze the image and return structured information.